adamchainz/django-mysql/docs/database_functions.rst

 JSON Database Functions
 -----------------------

-These functions work with data stored in Django’s ``JSONField``.
-This is built in to Django 3.1+ and can be installed on older Django versions with the `django-jsonfield-backport <https://pypi.org/project/django-jsonfield-backport/>`__ package.
+These functions work with data stored in Django’s ``JSONField`` on MYSQL only.
+``JSONField`` is built in to Django 3.1+ and can be installed on older Django versions with the
+`django-jsonfield-backport <https://pypi.org/project/django-jsonfield-backport/>`__
+package.